Answering 10 of your Coffee FAQs

 What's the difference between light and dark roast coffee (Coffee FAQs 1)?

-You may have seen that there are different types of roasted coffee beans: these can range from light roast to dark roast.
+You may have noticed that there are different types of roasted coffee beans, ranging from light roast to dark roast.

 Other than the visual difference (dark roast beans are indeed darker in colour!), there are some key flavour differences too.

-Dark roast coffee beans have been roasted for longer, and have been heated to higher temperatures.
+Dark roast coffee beans have been roasted longer and heated to higher temperatures.

 Due to the breakdown of acids in the roasting process, they become denser and a more bitter flavour is produced.